samayo/bulletproof/README.md

 ## Configuring/installing

-You need to open the `header.php` and add your details.
+You need to open the `seoWrapperClass.php` and add your details.

 Ex:  you can declare all your static pages here